kirbur3/data_analysis_and_data_science_with_python/README.md

 MTH343 Projections, Subspaces, Orthogonality, and QR Decomposition:

-Note: This project is listed in my CV as "**Digit Classification via Least Squares and QR Decomposition**".
+Note: This project is listed as "**Digit Classification via Least Squares and QR Decomposition**".

 -Explored orthogonality and how to use it in order to describe matrices and solve least squares.